btarun13/drug_repurposing/README.md

 !pip install git+https://github.com/btarun13/drug_repurposing.git@feature_branch

 ```
+You can use above line in colab should work fine.

-In case you are using VScode, .toml files will have everything.
+In case you are using VScode(Under testing), .toml files will have everything.
 If you have uv package manager, just run

 ```bash